biswasanurag/100-days-of-devops/README.md

 **Key Takeaway:**
 Controlling script execution with proper permissions ensures that only authorized users can run sensitive or automation-related scripts.
 This not only enhances security but also prevents accidental or unauthorized modifications in DevOps environments.

+## 🏁 Day 5 Summary

+**Task:** Installed and configured SELinux for enhanced system security

+**Key Takeaway:**
+SELinux enforces strict access controls that limit what users and processes can do, even with elevated privileges.
+Proper configuration strengthens system security, prevents unauthorized access, and provides an additional safeguard against potential exploits or misconfigurations.

 ---

-Stay tuned — 96 more days to go! 🔥
+Stay tuned — 95 more days to go! 🔥
 #100DaysOfDevOps #DevOps #Linux #Automation #LearningInPublic